pschaeflein/BlogArticles/Intro to JSON/article.md

 # Introduction to JSON

 It seems like JSON is everywhere these days.
-Adaptive cards, Microsoft Teams app manifests, and SharePoint site scripts and list formats are all written in JSON.
-And JSON is the standard for [REST APIs](#) like Microsoft Graph; you pretty much can't make a call without it.
+Adaptive cards, Microsoft Teams app manifests, and SharePoint list formats are all written in JSON.
+And JSON is the standard for [REST APIs](#) like Microsoft Graph; you can't make a call without it.
 Power Apps, Power Automate, and Power BI can all handle JSON too; even Excel can import and export JSON.
 It really is everywhere except, it seems, in older products which were written when XML was king.

-JSON and XML do pretty much the same thing: they give you a way to translate data structures in a computer into text strings and back again.
-In the case of JSON, the "objects" can be any kind of structured data that can be expressed as name/value pairs, including complex values that themselves are made of name/value pairs.
+JSON and XML do pretty much the same thing: they give you a way to convert data in a computer into text strings and back again.
+By using these standard formats, products  can reuse code and developers can reuse their knowledge; it's a win for everyone.

+This article is organized in order from simple to complex; if you don't need the more complex parts, just stop reading; you can always come back and read them later!

+JSON data is organized as objects containing name/value pairs.
+The values can be simple things like text strings or numbers, collections of things (arrays), or more objects containing their own name/value pairs.

-> Geek note: Translating JSON text to an object is generally called "parsing", and translating an object into JSON text is "serializing".
+> Geek note: Translating JSON text to a data is generally called "parsing", and translating an object into JSON text is "serializing".

 A really simple example of JSON is: